Send all submissions as an attachment in .txt, .rtf or .doc format to firstname.lastname@example.org.

-The selected writer will be expected to pay for his or her own travel, with the promise of room, board, and scenic views at the other end.
+The selected writer will be expected to pay for their own travel, with the promise of room, board, and scenic views at the other end.
 Food costs are not included.

 Please compile all application materials into a single PDF and email to firstname.lastname@example.org.

-Inquiries about the application process can be directed to firstname.lastname@example.org.DEADLINE: Midnight on October 14th, 2016
+Inquiries about the application process can be directed to email@example.com.EXTENDED DEADLINE: Midnight on November 18th, 2016

 ANIMA is a rural, sustainable, independent village home located in San Isidro Mazatepec, Mexico.
 Our self-directed residencies aim to offer time and space away for all manner of creative people from their usual routines and environment.
 We provide a time for reflection, research and production, and practice.Learn more at http://animacasarural.com/we-are/ and http://animacasarural.com/residencies_home.